GyrosWorkshop/WukongAndroid/README.md

-# WukongAndroid
+# Wukong
-Wukong Music for Android
+Wukong Music client for Android

+(Not finished!)